mikepierce/enchiridion/README.md

 # ToDo

+ - Add more translations.
- - Lessen the spacing the `quote` environment. (maybe?)
+ - Expand the `README.md`.
- - Justify the plain text in the files for the chapters. (because why not?)
- - Make a few changes to Carter's translation.
-There are too many commas and a few other wonky things.
  - Create a book cover and/or title page.
- - Add more translations.